sammaxfleet/LOSIMPLEDJANGO/README.md

 ## Imagery

-The image on the site mainly consists of the architecture, I personally feel this is the main appeal as well as the location.
+The images on the site mainly consists of the architecture, I personally feel this is the main appeal as well as the location for the user.
 On the images page you can then zoom into the image to see them all.
+The images give a warm & slick vision to the site.
+The appeal is very minimal, a less is more approach with the interioir and architectual design from the villas.
+I have posted screen shots beaneath this in the page walkthrough.